Black people and temple and priesthood policies (LDS Church): Modern disavowal of previously given reasons for restrictions

+After the restrictions' lifting (1978 to 2013)

-Since the Revelation on the Priesthood in 1978, the church has made no distinctions in policy for Black people, but it remains an issue for many Black members of the church.
-Alvin Jackson, a Black bishop in the LDS Church, puts his focus on "moving forward rather than looking back."
-In an interview with Mormon Century, Jason Smith expressed his viewpoint that the membership of the church was not ready for Black people to have the priesthood in the early years of the church, because of prejudice and Black enslavement.
+Since the 1978 ban reversal, the church has made no distinctions in policy for black people, but it remains an issue for many black members of the church.
+Alvin Jackson, a black bishop in the LDS Church, puts his focus on "moving forward rather than looking back."
+In an interview with Mormon Century, Jason Smith expressed his viewpoint that the membership of the church was not ready for black people to have the priesthood in the early years of the church, because of prejudice and black enslavement.
 He drew analogies to the Bible where only the Israelites have the gospel.

 In a 1997 TV interview, President Gordon B. Hinckley was asked whether the church was wrong to deny the priesthood.
 He responded, "No, I don't think it was wrong.
 It, things, various things happened in different periods.
 There's a reason for them."

 In April 2006 in a general conference talk President Gordon B. Hinckley, the president of the LDS Church, had called racism "ugly" and a sin that any guilty of needed to repent from.

-In 1995, Black church member A. David Jackson asked church leaders to issue a declaration repudiating past doctrines that denied various privileges to Black people.
+In 1995, black church member A. David Jackson asked church leaders to issue a declaration repudiating past doctrines that denied various privileges to black people.
 In particular, Jackson asked the church to disavow the 1949 "Negro Question" declaration from the church Presidency which stated that "the attitude of the church with reference to negroes ... is not a matter of the declaration of a policy but of direct commandment from the Lord ... to the effect that negroes ... are not entitled to the priesthood."

-The church leadership did not issue a repudiation, and so in 1997 Jackson, aided by other church members including Armand Mauss, sent a second request to church leaders, which stated that white Mormons felt that the 1978 revelation resolved everything, but that Black Mormons react differently when they learn the details.
-He said that many Black Mormons become discouraged and leave the church or become inactive.
+The church leadership did not issue a repudiation, and so in 1997 Jackson, aided by other church members including Armand Mauss, sent a second request to church leaders, which stated that white Mormons felt that the 1978 changes resolved everything, but that black Mormons react differently when they learn the details.
+He said that many black Mormons become discouraged and leave the church or become inactive.
 "When they find out about this, they exit...
 You end up with the passive African Americans in the church."